poweic/Bit-Twiddling-Hacks-By-Sean-Eron-Anderson/README.md

 }
 ```

-Of course, to extend the code to find the log of a 33- to 64-bit
-number, we would append another element, 0xFFFFFFFF00000000, to b,
-append 32 to S, and loop from 5 to 0.
-This method is much slower
-than the earlier table-lookup version, but if you don't want big table
-or your architecture is slow to access memory, it's a good choice.
-The second variation involves slightly more operations, but it may be
-faster on machines with high branch costs (e.g. PowerPC).
+Of course, to extend the code to find the log of a 33- to 64-bit number, we would append another element, `0xFFFFFFFF00000000`, to b, append 32 to S, and loop from 5 to 0.
+This method is much slower than the earlier table-lookup version, but if you don't want big table or your architecture is slow to access memory, it's a good choice.
+The second variation involves slightly more operations, but it may be faster on machines with high branch costs (e.g. PowerPC).

-The second version was sent to me by
-<a href="http://www.balance-software.com/ec/">Eric Cole</a>
-on January 7, 2006.
-Andrew Shapira subsequently trimmed a few operations
-off of it and sent me his variation (above) on Sept.
+The second version was sent to me by [Eric Cole](http://www.balance-software.com/ec/) on January 7, 2006.
+Andrew Shapira subsequently trimmed a few operations off of it and sent me his variation (above) on Sept.
 1, 2007.
-The third variation was suggested to me by
-<a href="http://www.ece.ucdavis.edu/~jowens/">John Owens</a>
-on April 24, 2002; it's faster, but
-<em>it is only suitable when the input is known to be a power of 2</em>.
-On May 25, 2003, Ken Raeburn suggested improving the general case by
-using smaller numbers for b[], which load faster on some architectures
-(for instance if the word size is 16 bits, then only one load instruction
-may be needed).
-These values work for the general version, but not for
-the special-case version below it, where v is a power of 2; Glenn Slayden
-brought this oversight to my attention on December 12, 2003.
+The third variation was suggested to me by [John Owens](http://www.ece.ucdavis.edu/~jowens/) on April 24, 2002; it's faster, but **it is only suitable when the input is known to be a power of 2**.
+On May 25, 2003, Ken Raeburn suggested improving the general case by using smaller numbers for `b[]`, which load faster on some architectures (for instance if the word size is 16 bits, then only one load instruction may be needed).
+These values work for the general version, but not for the special-case version below it, where v is a power of 2; Glenn Slayden brought this oversight to my attention on December 12, 2003.

 <hr>

 <a name="IntegerLogDeBruijn">
 ### Find the log base 2 of an N-bit integer in O(lg(N)) operations with multiply and lookup
 </a>

 ```c
 uint32_t v; // find the log base 2 of 32-bit v